KINGSTABLE/FILE-TO-LINK-TELEGRAM-BOT/README.md

 ## 🚀 Features

-- Accepts file uploads up to 600 MB (scalable to 2–4 GB)
+- Accepts file uploads up to (2–4 GB)
 - Uploads files to Gofile.io cloud storage
 - Returns a secure download link to the user
 - Shows a Zeabur sponsorship banner with each link